trevclaridge/eleventy_blog/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 The video linked above talks a bit about why programmers use Git.
 Git has become something of an industry standard for software development because the features Git provides lend themselves so perfectly to coding.
 Software development involves a lot of time reading and writing plain text; most software is just a whole bunch of loose text files with weird file extensions that all get combined together in a complicated compilation process to produce the technology we use daily.
 Developers also need to have very clear understandings of how the softwares we work on change over time.
 If there is a bug in version 2 that wasn't in version 1, we need to know what changed between those two versions so we can identify what introduced the bug.
 Git also allows us to be very careful about what new code is being introduced in real-time: if I want to add some code to the main code base, another developer takes a look at my Git changes to ensure I didn't miss anything or introduce any obvious bugs--this process is called a "code review."
 If my Git changes look good and get a thumbs up from the reviewer, then I can merge those changes with the main code.
 Merging is just another text change tracked in Git, so if my code did introduce a bug, we can super easily revert the main code to the version right before my code was merged in.

 These are the main features of Git, but, honestly, Git is kind of magic.
 There are a whole bunch of other features that will be useful for any number of specialized projects, but really you only need to know a few basic commands to get *a lot* done.
-In fact, if you start to dig into Git, you may run across some jokes around how only like 4 commands are used by a vast majority of people; the "Git is kind of magic" phrase from before is something I heard verbatum from my college computer science professor.
+In fact, if you start to dig into Git, you may run across some jokes around how only like 4 commands are used by a vast majority of people; the "Git is kind of magic" phrase from before is something I heard verbatim from my college computer science professor.

 If Git sounds interesting to you, just doing a quick Google or YouTube search for "Git Basics" will provide you with a wealth of cool tutorials.

 ## What about GitHub?

 GitHub is a whole megaton of things, but for the purposes of this post, is just an online tool you can use to easily externally store your Git changes (aka your Git "repository").
-I'll talk more about the GitHub a little later as I talk about my reasoning for transfering my game notes there, but for now, just know that GitHub basically provides a location to host your files and change history and has a nice UI for navigating those files and version history, managing changes and triggering automated workflows on the introduction of new changes, and making your files and history public to allow easier collaboration with others (GitHub and other sites like it are critical to the Open Source community).
+I'll talk more about the GitHub a little later as I talk about my reasoning for transferring my game notes there, but for now, just know that GitHub basically provides a location to host your files and change history and has a nice UI for navigating those files and version history, managing changes and triggering automated workflows on the introduction of new changes, and making your files and history public to allow easier collaboration with others (GitHub and other sites like it are critical to the Open Source community).

 Below you can see a pic of the home page of my GitHub repository for *Writ of Rulers*.